 The methodology followed here is the same as that used for determining the conditional expectation or expected value of a roll of a fair die given that the value rolled is greater than a certain number.

-First let us consider the unconditional expectation of a six sided fair die.
+First, let us consider the unconditional expectation of a six sided fair die.
 It is equal to the sum product of the value on the face of the die that turns up when rolled times the probability of that occurrence.
-For a fair die, as there are six possible occurrences, the probability of any value being rolled is 1/6.
+For a fair die, as there are six possible occurrences, the probability of any value on a roll is 1/6.
 The unconditional expectation is then equal to 1*1/6 + 2*1/6 + 3*1/6 + 4*1/6 + 5*1/6 + 6*1/6 =21/6 =3.5

 The conditional expectation is equal to the sum product of the value on face the die that turns up given that it is greater than a certain number times the probability of its occurrence.
 Supposing that it is given that the value rolled is greater than 3.
 There are three occurrences that meet this condition (4,5,6), each having an equal probability of occurrence, i.e. 1/3.
 The conditional expectation works out to 4*1/3 + 5*1/3 + 6*1/3 = 5

-In a similar manner once we have determined the loss amounts for each data point, we need to factor in the condition that the loss amount exceeds 68.77, the VaR loss amount.
-This is factored in the worksheet as follows- we will only take losses that exceed 68.77 in the calculation, losses that are less than this amount are ignored.
+In a similar manner, once we determine the loss amounts for each data point, we factor in the condition that the loss amount exceeds 68.77, i.e. the VaR loss amount.
+This is factored in the worksheet as follows.
+We will only take losses that exceed 68.77 in the calculation, losses that are less than this amount are ignored.
 We may do this in one of two ways.

-Calculate a separate column which will take the loss amount as is if it exceeds 68.77 or replace it with zero if it doesn’t.
+Calculate a separate column that takes the loss amount as is if it exceeds 68.77 or replaces it with zero if it doesn’t.

-We then apply the AVERAGEIF function to the array of these conditional losses so that only those instances where the loss exceeds zero are considered.
+We then apply the AVERAGEIF function to the array of these conditional losses so that we consider only those instances where the loss exceeds zero.
 Note that as we consider each return as a separate observation the probability of occurrence is 1/number of occurrences where the conditional loss is greater than zero.
-The conditional VaR amount or Expected Short fall works out to 83.65 for a confidence level of 99%.
+The conditional VaR amount or Expected Shortfall works out to 83.65 for a confidence level of 99%.

-The same result may be obtained by directly applying the AVERAGEIF function to the array of unconditional losses and resetting the criteria from greater than zero to greater than the VaR Amount, i.e. =AVERAGEIF(F11:F374,CONCATENATE(“>”,I5)).
+We may obtain the same result by directly applying the AVERAGEIF function to the array of unconditional losses and resetting the criteria from greater than zero to greater than the VaR Amount, i.e. =AVERAGEIF(F11:F374,CONCATENATE(“>”,I5)).

 The Conditional VaR % is then equal to the Conditional VaR Amount/ Current Value of the position = 83.65/1657.50 =5.047%.
-This CVaR% may be determined directly from the array of returns by applying the AVERAGEIF function to the array of returns and setting the criteria to the Daily VaR (%), specifically CVaR%=-AVERAGEIF(array of returns, CONCATENATE(“<”,-Daily VaR%).
+Determine CVaR% directly from the array of returns by applying the AVERAGEIF function to the array of returns and setting the criteria to the Daily VaR (%), specifically CVaR%=-AVERAGEIF(array of returns, CONCATENATE(“<“,-Daily VaR%).

-How do the results from the Monte Carlo simulation using Historical returns approach compare to those obtained using the historical simulation method and the original MC-Normal approach.
-The average CVaR%s over 25 simulation runs are given below:
+How do the results from the Monte Carlo simulation using the Historical returns approach compare with those obtained using the historical simulation method and the original MC-Normal approach?
+The average CVaR%s over 25 simulation runs are below: